Assay Proof Gallery

 Assay exists to bridge the gap between what a company says happened and what an outsider can independently verify.

-Verify a real sample artifact in your browser.
+Verify a real sample proof pack in your browser.
 No install.
 Nothing uploaded.

 A proof pack is a small signed folder created from an AI workflow execution.
 It is the thing a buyer, auditor, or reviewer can actually hold, inspect, forward, and verify.